phirling/pyc2ray/README.md

 are implemented in pure python and are thus easily tweakable for a specific purpose.

 In addition, the computationally most expensive step of the RT simulation, namely the raytracing, has been modified to be GPU-parallelizable.
-This updated algorithm, called _OCTA_, is written in C++/CUDA and can be used as a python extension module, both in a standalone way and for C2Ray simulations.
+This updated algorithm, called _ASORA_, is written in C++/CUDA and can be used as a python extension module, both in a standalone way and for C2Ray simulations.

 ## Get Started